-- Information regarding salary, insurance and other employment conditions in Sweden.
-The salary and other employment conditions must be at least equal to Swedish collective agreements or customary with the market levels in Sweden for the specific profession.
+The salary and other employment conditions in the contract must be at least equal to Swedish collective agreements or customary with the market levels in Sweden for the specific profession.
+The employer should also provide insurances covering health, life, employment and pension.